HiveHQ/HiveSdkDocs/source/index.html.md

 ## 4 - Link the current user to your Brand

 Making a call to any of the Hive SDK's "signup" commands will link the current user to this session's SDK events and add them to your Brand's Contact list in Hive.
-Hive may be able to identify the current user as a known Contact based on previous sessions, but
+Hive may be able to identify the current user as a known Contact based on previous sessions, but this is not guaranteed.

 <aside class='notice'>
 SDK commands fired after <code>init</code> but before a Contact is linked (via a "signup" command or determined from a previous browsing session) are "buffered", and will not propagate into Hive until the correct Contact is identified.
 This includes automated commands such as page view tracking.
 As soon as a Contact is linked, all buffered commands will be "flushed" into Hive and that Contact's interaction history